March 05, 2015 (GMN) - Women with no doubt constitute over half of the population particularly in developing economies like ours.

-Hence, the community has developed a habit of dragging issues related to gender based violence out to the open for discussion and seek solutions.
+Hence, the community has developed a habit of dragging issues related to gender-based violence out to the open for discussion and seeking solutions.
 In short, the community has started treating gender issues as its own agenda.
 In this regard, we are required to do more in due course of raising awareness of the community.

-In most cases, gender based violence in Gambella was confined to homes and the neighborhood.
-Nowadays, it is not practised publicly.
+In most cases, gender-based violence in Gambella was confined to homes and the neighborhood.
+Nowadays, it is not practiced publicly.
 Hence, raising awareness of the community has enabled women to defend their legal rights.
 Fearful of a critical or patriarchal society, women in Gambella do not have the habit of taking the offender to court.

 Women were also not allowed to participate in various developmental activities.
 Even after marriage, all the property of a woman fell under the supervision of her husband.
 Today, the Constitution, unshackling women from such acts, has allowed them to find a niche in the society according to their skills and education.

-Ten years back, women who graduated with diploma were few.
-But today, as people are well aware of the benefits of education, they are sending their daughters in droves to schools and women are allowed to engage in different activities.
+Ten years back, women who graduated with diplomas were few.
+But today, as people are well aware of the benefits of education, they are sending their daughters in droves to schools, and women are allowed to engage in different activities.

 The violence committed against women in Gambella was also a cause of their economic deprivation.
 If, for instance, a woman lost her husband, she would not be allowed to inherit his wealth.
 Though much remains to be done, various measures have been taken to ward off such unlawful acts.
 "We are organizing discussion fora for women to discuss openly the issue of discrimination and violence they suffer at the hands of their husbands.
 Then, we plan to develop the economic capacity of women to alleviate their plight," Alemitu said.

-"Side by side, we have been preparing awareness raising programmes about family law and other women development packages to make a difference in the state," she said.
+"Side by side, we have been preparing awareness raising programs about family law and other women development packages to make a difference in the state," she said.

 Source: The Ethiopian Herald